prtkgpt/questdb.io/docs/reference/sql/cast.md

 sidebar_label: CAST
 ---

 Type conversion.
-Can be either
+Can be either:

 - [Explicit](#explicit-conversion) via `cast()`
 - [Implicit](#implicit-conversion), in which case it will be automatically